WETP-TV: Rebrands and digitalization

 On February 1, 2003, WSJK-TV became WETP-TV (East Tennessee Public), and the stations rebranded as East Tennessee Public Television.
 One of the reasons for the change was confusion between community access television and public television.
-The stations became known as East Tennessee PBS in 2010.
+The stations became known as East Tennessee PBS in August 2010.

 The 2000s also saw the digitalization of WETP-TV and WKOP-TV.
 WKOP-TV began digital broadcasting by May 2003, sharing a new 1400 ft mast on Sharp's Ridge with WVLT-TV and WUOT radio.
 The two stations then discontinued analog broadcasting several years later.
 WKOP-TV in Knoxville switched on June 12; WETP-TV stuck with the original digital transition date of February 17, 2009.
 Both stations continued broadcasting on their pre-transition digital channel assignments, WETP-TV on channel 41 and WKOP-TV on channel 17; the stations were repacked to channel 24 and 29, respectively, in 2019 as a result of the 2016 United States wireless spectrum auction.